Marine Water Quality

 - If your home or business uses a septic system, take time to learn how your system works and keep it properly maintained.
 Ask for maintenance advice from your local health agency.

-- Washington Dept. of Ecology Marine Flight Program (video)
+- Washington Dept. of Ecology marine water and sediment monitoring

 - Hood Canal Dissolved Oxygen Program

-- Washington Dept. of Ecology "Eyes over Puget Sound" Surface Conditions Report
+- Washington Dept. of Ecology "Eyes over Puget Sound" aerial surface water monitoring

-- Puget Sound Partnership Vital Signs - Marine Water Quality
+- Puget Sound Partnership Vital Signs - Marine Waters

 - State of the Physical, Biological and Selected Fishery Resources of Pacific Canadian Marine Ecosystems in 2015